Home Renovation Guide: How to Plan a Whole House Remodel in 9 Steps

 How to Plan a Home Renovation From Start to Finish

-Starting a home renovation is an exciting time, as you’re one step closer to making your dream home a reality.
-But when you get into the details, it can also feel overwhelming – especially if you’ve never completed one before.
+Renovating a house is an exciting time, whether you’re turning a historic building into your dream home or flipping a house.
+But when you get into the details, it can also feel overwhelming — especially if you’ve never completed one before.
 That’s why you need to plan your remodel well in advance.
 Use our tips for planning a home renovation to keep your worries at bay and your job on track.

 1. Build a Detailed Home Remodel Plan

 Building a plan is crucial if you’re renovating a house with no experience.
 First, you should outline the work that needs to be done.
 This includes stating the end goal for your renovation and providing design inspiration for contractors.
-You should also note which rooms you want to renovate and which ones you plan to leave as-is.
+You should also note which rooms you want to renovate in your old home and which ones you plan to leave as-is.

 Your project plan should also include:

-• A list of steps that you know you can DIY
+- A list of steps you plan to DIY

-• A list of steps that you plan to hire a professional for
+- A list of steps you plan to hire a professional for

 You should start investigating local zoning regulations and permits early on in planning your home renovation.
 Make sure your neighborhood allows for your specific remodel (some renovations, like converting your garage into a room, are not allowed everywhere) and find out if you need a permit.
 If you’re completing a project that will change the structure of your home or how you use a room, you’ll most likely need to contact city officials.

 If you do need a permit, wait to apply until you’ve hired a team and settled on a timeline.
-Your contractor may need to obtain a building permit depending on where you live.
+Depending on where you live, your contractor may need to obtain a building permit for you.

 The next step in planning a home remodel is determining how much you’re willing to spend.
-Your budget should include the costs for permits and building materials, labor as well as cosmetic touches.
+Your home renovation budget should include the costs for permits, building materials, labor and cosmetic touches.

 If your cost estimates don’t fit into your budget, use your home improvement project plan from step one to eliminate elements of your job that are a lower priority.
 You should also request estimates from multiple contractors to find the best option for you.